How do kids react to fashion campaigns?

-The Spanish visual artist Yolanda Dominguez has, and the result of her recent project, “Niños vs Moda”, or “Kids vs Fashion”, shows us the reactions of eight-year-old children when shown campaigns of leading fashion houses, stirring up a very relevant and much-needed discussion that goes hand-in-hand with the #MeToo and #NoisNo movements.
+The Spanish visual artist Yolanda Dominguez investigates kids’ reactions and opinions about fashion advertising.
+And the result of her study, “Niños vs Moda”, or “Kids vs Fashion”, shows us the responses of eight-year-old children when shown campaigns of leading fashion houses.
+As you might expect, the project stirred up a very relevant and much-needed discussion that goes hand-in-hand with the #MeToo and #NoisNo movements.

-We’ve grown used to seeing images of women in veiled (and not so veiled) violent situations in fashion editorials carefully produced and glossed up with touches of glamour and sexiness.
-But children’s reactions to these photos, although humorous at first, expose the implicit violence and inequality of how women are viewed, hence treated, by the fashion industry.
+We’ve grown used to seeing images of women in veiled (and not so veiled) violent situations in fashion editorials, carefully produced and glossed up with touches of glamour and sexiness.
+So much so that French fashion editor Carine Roitfeld is proud and praised to be the creator of the movement ‘pornification of fashion’.
+And not only porn and erotic chic, but fashion is also responsible for the glorification of addiction, called the heroin-chic aesthetic, which put Kate Moss in the spotlight.
+And Yolanda Dominguez’s “Kids vs Fashion” project shows children’s reactions to these photos.
+Although humorous at first, it exposes the implicit violence and inequality of how women are viewed, hence treated, by the fashion industry.

-In the eyes of these young children, the women in the fashion shots look hungry, sad, scared, drunk, drugged, ill, or dead, run over by a truck?
-In another campaign, children say the women are bad and are fighting; other seems to have fainted or to be dead, while the men in the fashion campaigns look like superheroes, studying to go to university or powerful and happy businesspeople.
-Most children offered to help these women, wanting to tell them not to be sad and scared, finding a shelter for them, or taking them to the hospital.
+In the eyes of these young children, the women in the fashion shots look hungry, sad, scared, drunk, drugged, ill, or dead, run over by a truck.
+In another campaign, children say the women are bad and are fighting; other seems to have fainted or are dead.
+And how do the same children perceive men in fashion campaigns?
+Well, men look like superheroes, studying to go to university or powerful and happy business people.
+In the end, most children offered to help these women, wanting to tell them not to be sad and scared, to find shelter for them, or taking them to the hospital.
+Shocking, right?